 Shakespeare & Hathaway Update + Brand New British TV Premieres in the US This Month

-Published 7 days ago • 3 min read
+Published about 1 month ago • 3 min read

 Today marks 9 years since the premiere of Motherland, a brilliant British comedy about the trials of middle class motherhood in modern England.
 Created by comedy legend Graham Linehan (Father Ted, IT Crowd, Black Books) alongside Sharon Horgan, Helen Serafinowicz, and Holly Walsh, it continued for three seasons and a couple specials before spawning a spin-off, Amandaland, which is sadly not yet available in the US.